-Quick tip: After leaving Piodão, it’s worth making a quick stop in Foz d'Égua which is located roughly 10 minutes driving (or one hour hiking) from Piodão.
+Insider Tip: After leaving Piodão, it’s worth making a quick stop in Foz d’Égua which is located roughly 10 minutes driving (or one-hour hiking) from Piodão.
 There isn’t an official parking station so you could try at the Bar Da Foz.
 Take a swim in the river beach and get lost roaming around the little, hobbit-like houses.
 There’s a suspension bridge that connects both sides and a beautiful altar with a church at the top of the village.

 Places to stay:

-Along the curved path that leads to Talasnal, you will find a miradouro (viewpoint) overlooking the village and a wood planked sign on the side of the road that reads: “Mountains of Love” or “Talasnal Montanhas de Amor” that eventually leads to the town.
-It also makes for a cute photo op, but do be careful with oncoming traffic.
+Along the curved path that leads to Talasnal, you will find a miradouro (viewpoint) overlooking the village and a wood-planked sign on the side of the road that reads: “Mountains of Love” or “Talasnal Montanhas de Amor” that eventually leads to the town.
+It also makes for a cute photo op, but be careful with oncoming traffic.

 Talasnal is probably one of the most famous villages within the Lousã region.
 It is one of the villages that took full advantage of the restoration period.
 As a result, many of the homes and buildings have updated appliances inside.

 Upon entering the town, you have a wonderful restaurant on the left called Taberna Talasnal that attracts tourists and passing hikers.
-On the right, you have Casa da Eira, which is a cute cafe that contains local desserts, jams, teas, and snacks.
+On the right, you have Casa da Eira, a cute cafe with local desserts, jams, teas, and snacks.
 Then in the center is a water well that is still used today.